William Shrewsbury Primary School

 Use everyday experiences as learning opportunities.
 Encourage your child to help you with simple jobs around the home, for example gardening, tidying up, baking and cooking.
 This will help them to develop coordination and listening skills as well as independence and self-confidence.
 Explore different ways of being creative:

-- colouring and drawing with pens, pencils and crayons
+• colouring and drawing with pens, pencils and crayons

-- painting
+• painting

-- cutting and sticking materials together
+• cutting and sticking materials together

-- building models with ‘junk’ materials like cardboard boxes or construction toys like Lego
+• building models with ‘junk’ materials like cardboard boxes or construction toys like Lego

-- exploring sounds made by instruments or ‘noise makers’ (for example rice in an empty yoghurt pot) and listening to and moving to music.
+• exploring sounds made by instruments or ‘noise makers’ (for example rice in an empty yoghurt pot)

 Topics:

-Summer term topics - Spring, Summer Fun.
+Summer term topics - People and Places, Summer and Moving On.